-Much of of the good we grow is sold through our farm stands, all of which are located in Midtown Kingston.
+Much of of the food we grow is sold through our farm stands, most of which are located in Midtown Kingston.
 By co-locating our farm stands in community centers, we work to break down some of the barriers that prevent people from accessing healthy food.
-We accept all kinds of payment: SNAP, WIC, FMNP, cash, checks, and debit cards.
+We accept all kinds of payment: SNAP, WIC, FMNP, cash, checks, and debit and credit cards.
 We strive to keep the prices low and we will always work with you if cost is a barrier.

-FARM STAND AT THE YMCA OF KINGSTON OPENS JUNE 7
+FARM STAND AT THE YMCA OF KINGSTON IS OPEN!

 507 Broadway, in the lobby

 MOBILE FARM STAND IS CLOSED FOR THE SEASON

 Thanks to a grant from the Hudson Valley Farm Fresh Food Grant of the Community Foundations of the Hudson Valley, we will have a farm stand at the Institute for Family Health's Kingston office.
 Find us on the 2nd and 4th Wednesdays of the month June 27-October 24.
 Health practitioners will be writing prescriptions for veggies and giving out vouchers.
 The Farm Stand will also accept SNAP and FMNP and everything else.